Therapy

 The Founding Board · MMXXV

-An open-access, peer-reviewed quarterly publishing original research, technical notes, and long-form case material in orthoplastic reconstruction.
-Inaugural issue expected 2026.
+An open-access, peer-reviewed bimonthly journal publishing original research, technical notes, and long-form case material in orthoplastic reconstruction.

 The Orthoplastic Limb Preservation Society is convened by a founding board of four, ratifying the charter and admitting the first cohort of charter members.